mattyclarkson/Catch2/docs/command-line.md

 ## Warnings
 <pre>-w, --warn &lt;warning name></pre>

-Enables reporting of suspicious test states.
-There are currently two available warnings
+Enables reporting of suspicious test runs.
+There is currently only one available warning.

 ```
     NoAssertions   // Fail test case / leaf section if no assertions
                    // (e.g. `REQUIRE`) is encountered.
-    NoTests        // Return non-zero exit code when no test cases were run
-                   // Also calls reporter's noMatchingTestCases method
 ```